Peet DeFi (old) Price Tops $1.06 on Major Exchanges (PTE)

-Peet DeFi (old) (CURRENCY:PTE) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM Eastern on January 25th.
-One Peet DeFi (old) coin can now be purchased for approximately $1.06 or 0.00002734 BTC on exchanges.
-Over the last seven days, Peet DeFi (old) has traded flat against the U.S. dollar.
-Peet DeFi (old) has a total market capitalization of $42,114.56 and $35,862.00 worth of Peet DeFi (old) was traded on exchanges in the last day.
+Peet DeFi (old) (CURRENCY:PTE) traded flat against the dollar during the twenty-four hour period ending at 20:00 PM Eastern on January 25th.
+One Peet DeFi (old) coin can currently be purchased for approximately $1.06 or 0.00002734 BTC on exchanges.
+In the last seven days, Peet DeFi (old) has traded flat against the dollar.
+Peet DeFi (old) has a total market cap of $42,114.56 and approximately $35,862.00 worth of Peet DeFi (old) was traded on exchanges in the last 24 hours.

 - XRP (XRP) traded 2% higher against the dollar and now trades at $0.61 or 0.00001672 BTC.